SingularityKChen/Weekly_Review_in_NTU/2020-06-18-Tutorial-Build-SystemC.md

 ---
 layout: post
 title: "[Tutorial] Build SystemC Environment"
-description: "How to Build SystemC Environment in Windows."
+description: "How to Build SystemC Environment in Windows and Linux Ubuntu."
 categories: [Tutorial]
 tags: [SystemC]
-last_updated: 2020-06-18 14:48:00 GMT+8
+last_updated: 2020-06-23 22:02:00 GMT+8
-excerpt: "How to Build SystemC Environment in Windows."
+excerpt: "How to Build SystemC Environment in Windows and Linux Ubuntu."
 redirect_from:
   - /2020/06/18/
 ---